robertmuth/Cwerg/FrontEndDocs/tutorial.md

 # Cwerg Language Overview

 Cwerg tries to find the right balance between language expressiveness and compiler implementation complexity.
-The hope is to reach a sweet spot above what C gives us today.
-A language that makes it convenient to write system software like operating systems and compilers.
+The hope is to reach a sweet spot above what C gives us today:

- So Cwerg is meant to be a small language that can be maintained by a single person.
-Since small is subjective we have set a complexity budget for about 10kLOC for a compiler frontend with basic optimizations.
+A small language that can be maintained by a single person and which is convenient for writing system software like operating systems and compilers.

+Since small is subjective we have set a complexity budget of about 10kLOC for a compiler frontend with basic optimizations (there is a comparable complexity budget for the backend).

  Cwerg is also meant to be a fast language enabling whole program compilation.
 We target a compilation speed of at least a million lines per second.